y1zhou/boltzgen/README.md

 constraints:
     # specify connections as if the minimum possible number of residues was sampled
   - bond:
-      atom1: [R, 4, SG] # connection for a helicon between small molecule and designed peptide
+      atom1: [R, 4, SG] # connection for a helical peptides with WHL staple  between small molecule and designed peptide
       atom2: [Q, 1, CK]
   - bond:
-      atom1: [R, 11, SG] # connection for a helicon between small molecule and designed peptide
+      atom1: [R, 11, SG] # connection for a helical peptides with WHL staple  between small molecule and designed peptide
       atom2: [Q, 1, CH]
   - bond:
       atom1: [S, 11, SG] # connection for a disulfide bond between Cys and Cys in designed peptide